-I usually advise most beginners to use a pre-made basking dock because they are so much easier to install and set-up.
+I advise most beginners to use a pre-made basking dock because they are so much easier to install and set-up.

-If you can, I would strongly recommend this:
+If you can, I would strongly recommend:

 - Penn Plax Turtle Tank Topper (click for current price on Amazon) – This has always been my favorite pre-made basking dock.
 It’s more than big enough inside for one adult painted turtle, very easy to climb and very easy to set-up.